CodeoNordic/just-another-calendar/documentation/init.md

             "open": false, // Whether or not the area should be opened "value": "", // The current search value, not required

-            "script": "[TRG] = EVNT Search" // Optional script to run when searching },
+            "script": "[TRG] = EVNT Search", // Optional script to run when searching "order": 3 // the order the area appears in the side menu },

         {